Khanate of Khiva: Khans of Khiva (1511–1920)

 Data on the Khivan Khans is sparse and sometimes contradictory, especially for the minor khans.
 Names and dates from Bregel/Muniz which probably gives the best modern scholarship.
-Short biographies are from Howarth's 1880 book which is old but has biographies of most of the khans.
-RU: is data from the Russian Wikipedia when nothing could be found in English or there was a major contradiction.
-RU: has sources in local languages.
+Short biographies are from Howorth's 1880 book which is old but has biographies of most of the khans.

 Arabshahid dynasty (Yadigarid Shibanid dynasty, 1511–1804)

-X: According to Howorth, the ancestors of Ilbars were Arabshah, Haji Tuli, Timur Sheikh, Yadigar Khan, Bereke, Ilbars.
+According to Howorth, the ancestors of Ilbars were Arabshah, Haji Tuli, Timur Sheikh, Yadigar Khan, Bereke, Ilbars.
 Arabshah's brother was Ibrahim Oghlan, ancestor of the khans of Bukhara.